enifmada/EMSel/figures/simulation/README.md

 classified_dir = "figures/simulation/classified"
 output_dir = "figures/simulation/output"
 ```
-in the commented portion at the top of the script.

 ### Figure 6:
 Set the parameter `cond_only = True` at the beginning of the script `box_and_strip_plots.py` and leave the rest of the configuration the same as Figures 4A et al. above.
 Run it using `python box_and_strip_plots.py`.
 Note that this will only run successfully after `deltall_qqs_and_confusiontables.py` has been run, since the `_classified.pkl` files must be generated.

 ### Figure 8:
 Run `python mismatched_analysis.py`.
-Modify the directory paths in the cript if needed.
+Modify the directory paths in the script if needed.

 ### Figures S.9-10:
 First, for every file in `figures/simulation/data` that contains `g251_d25`, run `python run_emsel.py figures/simulation/data/{file_name}_g251_d25.csv figures/simulation/EM/{file_name}_g251_d25_Ne5000_EM time_after_zero -maf 0 --min_sample_density 0 --full_output -Ne 5000` and `python run_emsel.py figures/simulation/data/{file_name}_g251_d25.csv figures/simulation/EM/{file_name}_g251_d25_Ne20000_EM time_after_zero -maf 0 --min_sample_density 0 --full_output -Ne 20000` to reanalyze the 251 generations, init freq = 0.25 data under the 'incorrect' Nes.